cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 4) Spin FeatureInfoAgent up along with the [stack-manager](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager#adding-the-feature-info-agent).

 ### To-Do in the future
 Current approach of SPARQL query in [building_usage.sparql](FeatureInfoAgent/queries/building_usage.sparql) involves processing an IRI string for visualisation purposes.
 This is done here as a work-around for performance reason as querying the same information semantically from the KG is dramatically slower.
 Note that extracting information from IRI strings is generally unacceptable and should not be copied or imitated.
+When performance issue is resolved, the semantic correct SPARQL query can be found [here](FeatureInfoAgent/native/).

 [stack-data-uploader]: https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-data-uploader